Mario Kart World: Release

+After launch the game has continued to receive regular content updates.
+Additions include an item toggle for Vs mode, changes to various routes in the southern region of the map, the Bob-omb Blast battle mode, new Knockout Tour rallies, and the ability to play courses from Super Mario Kart found in the world map in Vs mode.

 Reception

 Mario Kart World received "generally favorable" reviews according to the review aggregation website Metacritic, and 97% of critics recommended the game according to OpenCritic.
 All four critics from the Japanese magazine Famitsu gave it 9 out of 10.

 Logan Plant from IGN praised Mario Kart World for its polished gameplay and controls, "celebratory" soundtrack, new mechanics, and the Knockout Tour mode.
 He criticized its "online multiplayer limitations", several "design decisions around the interface and unlockables", and the free roam for its "uneven" execution.
 He expressed optimism toward future updates.
-Destructoid wrote that it was a "hallmark of excellence" and that it "may be the best game in the Mario Kart franchise", praising the Knockout Tour mode, open-world exploration and unlockable content.
+Destructoid wrote that it was a "hallmark of excellence" and that it "may be the best game in the Mario Kart franchise", praising the Knockout Tour mode, open-world exploration, and unlockable content.
 PCMag described it as "a generational leap forward for the series".
 GameSpot praised the new features and gameplay elements, and said the version of Rainbow Road was "an all-time great".
 The Guardians Keza MacDonald praised the "broad and ridiculous" selection of racers.
 Edge called the game's free-roam challenges "decent but unexceptional", but said that they were a good exercise of the driving mechanic, offering something to preoccupy the player's "canine instinct" of quest-completing while waiting for a friend to join the online lobby.

 Some criticism was directed at the lack of local co-op multiplayer for the newly introduced "free roam" mode, a feature previously reported to be in the game.
 Reception was mixed regarding the "Route" courses that connect the racetracks, particularly in online play.
-Prior to the version 1.1.2 update, online player lobbies favored the "random" gameplay option, which offered traditional three lap-games around one of the 30 courses; after the 1.1.2 update, the 202 connecting courses were added to the "random" option.
-The update led to the option disproportionately favoring the highway-style connecting courses, leading to player backlash and review bombs on Metacritic.
+Before the version 1.1.2 update, online player lobbies favored the "random" gameplay option, which offered traditional three-lap games around one of the 30 courses; after the 1.1.2 update, the 202 intermission courses were added to the "random" option.
+The update led to the option disproportionately favoring the highway-style intermission courses, leading to player backlash and review bombs on Metacritic.
 This issue was slightly reverted in September 2025 with the 1.3.0 update, along with making it easier to unlock characters.
 Yussef Cole, writing for The New York Times, said that the game is "elegant, but mostly empty of anything terribly meaningful" and that its Free Roam mode does not compete with other open-world racing games such as Forza Horizon (2012) or Burnout Paradise (2008).